Amy Scholten, MPH

 Pityriasis versicolor is caused by a fungus.
-It affects skin color.
-The fungus is normally found in small numbers on the skin and scalp.
+The fungus is normally found in small amounts on the skin and scalp.
 A change in environment can lead to an overgrowth of the fungus.
 This leads to symptoms.

-Pityriasis versicolor is more common in teens and young adults.
-Other factors that may increase your chance of pityriasis versicolor include:
+This condition is more common in teens and young adults.
+Other things that raise the risk are: